-Appeals are the usual course available to a [losing] litigant party who believes that the trial court has committed an error.
+Appeals are the usual course available to a litigant who believes that the trial court has committed an error.
 In short, an appeal is a direct attack on the judgment or proceeding from which the appeal stems.

 Attorney Stanley P. Lieber has handled numerous civil appeals and thousands of civil litigation matters.
 He has been in practice since 1973 and offers free consultations for all types of civil disputes, in matters litigation has not yet commenced and in cases where an appeal is the only viable option.

 There are generally two possible methods by which appellate courts can review lower court judgments and orders:

 1. On a direct appeal from the judgment or order; or

 2. On a petition for extraordinary writ.

 The threshold issue is whether the particular judgment or order is appealable and if so, by whom, (i.e. who has standing to bring the appeal).